Clare Devine: Development

 A writer from the official Hollyoaks website described Clare as "uncompromising and direct" and noted that she managed to disrupt other characters private and professional lives after only a few weeks of being on-screen.
 They noted her self-serving approach to dating "typifies her unashamed approach to life".
-In another, it Clare was described as developing from "from bad to even badder", adding that she "wreaked havoc throughout the village."
+Another writer described Clare as developing "from bad to even badder", adding that she "wreaked havoc throughout the village."
 In 2013, another Hollyoaks publicist assessed "who'd have thought she'd soon become a vindictive, nasty piece of work?"
 They described Clare as possessing "evil eyes" with an "appetite for revenge" which would become her eventual downfall.

 One of Clare's notable storylines was a Whodunnit? style plot which focused on Clare being pushed off the balcony at The Loft nightclub and the subsequent mystery regarding her attackers identity.
 The storyline was called "Who pushed Clare?" in British media sources.
 It formed one of Hollyoaks main summer storylines.
 Kris Green from Digital Spy stated it was "expected to be one of summer's most talked about storylines."
 To promote the storyline, advance spoiler pictures of Clare falling from the balcony and being found by other characters were released.
 The episodes commencing from 18 June 2007 featured the build up to Clare being pushed.
 Hollyoaks also released a series of behind the scenes pictures showing how the stunt was filmed.
 The show released a list of potential suspects complete with promotional photographs of the suspects appearing behind prison cell bars.
 Max Cunningham (Matt Littler), Sam "O.B."
 O'Brien (Darren Jeffries), Calvin Valentine (Ricky Whittle), Warren Fox (Jamie Lomas), and Louise Summers (Roxanne McKee).
 Each character has a different motive for wanting to attack Clare.
 Max and O.B.'s motives derive from her earlier murder attempt on Max.
 Louise blames Clare for convincing her to have an abortion.
 Calvin discovers that Clare convinced Louise to abort his baby, which gives him a motive.
 Warren had previously been feuding with Clare and believed she told the police he murdered Sean Kennedy (Matthew Jay Lewis).

 On 6 August 2007, it was announced that the "Who pushed Clare?" storyline would culminate in a high speed car chase stunt.
 They revealed that the chase would end with a plummeting off a cliff.
 A writer from the show's website revealed that Clare's attacker would be identified at the end of September and she takes revenge.
 It was touted as "the most dramatic episode" Hollyoaks had ever filmed.